TeamCity features backup and restore options, which let you save your system's state and restore it when it is needed.

 To limit the number of builds kept in the history, you can define a clean-up policy for each project or configuration, with a wide spectrum of filters: for example, you may choose to keep all the builds from a specific branch, or with a specific tag.

 Data clean-up runs in the background, according to the configured policies.
+You can customize its schedule with the use of cron-like expressions to have the server cleanup start at any regular intervals.

 Similarly to the Disk usage, you can see how many resources are taken up by a project with its subprojects.
 Further drilling down is also possible.